pjanec/dirigent/docs/CLI.md

 Reloads the shared config.

+If *file* option is used, dirigent will load this file (otherwise the currently used one gets reloaded).

+If *killApps* option is "1", Dirigent tries to kill all apps before reloading the shared config.
+Default = "1".

-This does not affect the apps that are already running.
+If *killApps* is not specified or 0, the reload does not affect the apps that are already running.
 Should the app definition change, it is applied the next time the app is started/restarted.

-  `ReloadSharedConfig`
+  `ReloadSharedConfig  [file=c:\Path\To\SharedConfig.xml] [killApps=0|1]`

+##### Examples

+	ReloadSharedConfig
+	ReloadSharedConfig killApps=0
+	ReloadSharedConfig file=C:\dirigent\sharedConfig.xml killApps=0

 ### Shutdown